OurFreeLight/HotPreprocessor/README.md

 	npm install hotpreprocessor

 Then you can create your first hott script!
-So create a file called ```HelloWorld.hott```, inside it, enter your HTML:
+Create a file called ```HelloWorld.hott```, inside it, enter your HTML:

 	<!DOCTYPE html>
 	<html>